 Prague’s Old Town Square has been the city’s chief public center for nearly a millennium.
-It is one of the most popular spots in Prague that has travelers flocking here from all over for the colorful history, beautiful architecture as well as the vibrant atmosphere.
-Be sure to admire the blend of Gothic, Romanesque, Rococo, Baroque and Renaissance architecture in the form of the colorful buildings surrounding the square.
+It is one of the most popular spots in Prague that has travelers flocking here from all over for the fascinating history, beautiful architecture as well as the vibrant atmosphere.
+Be sure to admire the blend of Gothic, Romanesque, Rococo, Baroque and Renaissance architecture that is displayed by colorful buildings surrounding the square.

 It is true that in recent years the square has become over commercialized with overpriced restaurants and cafes, and tacky souvenir shops.
 This still doesn’t take away the allure of the setting.